 Option 3.
 Hike it in and take the bus out.
 This is a great option because the buses usually have available spots going back out and will cut the trip short by 7 miles.
 You can always call 1-877-RESERVE (1-877-737-3783) to inquire about open spots or take a chance and try to catch a bus on the way out.
 Even though they are not guaranteed, every bus we spotted coming down had plenty of space.

-Primitive toilets are available at the parking lot.
+Primitive toilets are available in the parking lot.

 If one of your reasons for visiting Lake O’Hara is to view or photograph the lakes from the Opabin Prospect overlook point, this will require an additional 4 mile/6 km round-trip hike on top of the 14 mile/22 km hike in and out.
 That’s a total of 18 miles/28 km to cover in one day.

-The best views of the lakes are located at the Opabin Prospect overlook off the Opabin Plateau Circuit Trail about 1-mile up/1.5 km from Lake O’Hara Lodge.
+The best views of the lakes are located at the Opabin Prospect overlook off the Opabin Plateau Circuit Trail about 1 mile up/1.5 km from Lake O’Hara Lodge.
 The Opabin Plateau Circuit Trail ascends about 820 feet/250 meters total in elevation gain but the views along this hike are just spectacular!

 The quickest way to reach this viewpoint is by hiking the West Opabin Trail from Lake O’Hara.
 The viewpoint is located a few minutes after you reach the mountain top on a small side trail leading to the cliff side.